 Means the following information will help you solve a problem.
-The tips information might not be troubleshooting or even an action, but could be useful information or information that might save time.
+The tip information might not be troubleshooting or even an action, but could be useful information, similar to a Timesaver.

 Caution

 Means reader be careful.
 In this situation, you might do something that could result in equipment damage or loss of data.